nest/nest-simulator/doc/topology/Topology_UserManual.rst

    while interneurons are ``iaf_psc_alpha`` neurons with threshold voltage :math:`V_{\text{th}}=-52`\ mV.

-How should you implement such a network using the Topology module?
-The recommended approach is to create different models for the neurons in each layer and then define the microcolumn as one composite element:
+How should you implement such a network in NEST?
+The recommended approach is to ... :

 .. literalinclude:: user_manual_scripts/layers.py
     :start-after: #{ layer10 #}